divonlan/genozip/docs/genocat.rst

           |

+.. option:: --snps-only.
+Drops variants that are not a Single Nucleotide Polymorphism (SNP).

+          |

+.. option:: --indels-only.
+Drops variants that are not Insertions or Deletions (INDEL).

+          |

 .. option:: --unsorted.
 If a file contains a "reconstruction plan" (see genozip --sort) the file will be displayed sorted by default. --unsorted overrides this behavior and shows the file in its unsorted form.
 This is useful if the file was highly unsorted causing sorting during genocat to consume a lot of memory.

           |